#offCanvasContent { opacity: 1 !important; visibility: visible !important; }

 Join Our Field Operations Team

-Superintendent – Jacksonville Scorpio is a devoted and seasoned team of construction professionals who build to enliven communities and beautify cities.
+Superintendent – Orlando Scorpio is a devoted and seasoned team of construction professionals who build to enliven communities and beautify cities.
 We are seeking a Superintendent with a passion for bringing buildings to life, for life.
-What You Will Do: Oversee and manage construction projects from start to finish Coordinate…
+What You Will Do: Oversee and manage construction projects from start to finish…

 Daytona State College Palm Coast Amphitheater